Brahmāstra Movie Review

 The movie feels a little rushed at 2 hours and 45 minutes

-specially in the first half, and 20 to 25 minutes could have been easily cut at the editing desk.
+especially in the first half, and 20 to 25 minutes could have been easily cut at the editing desk.
 Although I enjoyed the way Shiva and Isha’s romance developed in the first half, it didn’t need to be developed further.

 Also, the second half starts off strong with flashbacks into Shiva’s past and the mystery surrounding Brahmastra.
 There are also some truly amazing scenes that leave you in amazement.